Subcontinent

-The Indian subcontinent is part of a tectonic plate that has been moving for more than 200 million years.
+The subcontinent is part of a tectonic plate that has been moving for over 200 million years.
 The plate was once attached to Africa, Australia, and Antarctica, but it separated and began colliding with Asia 50 million years ago.
 When the two landmasses met, the resulting collision created the Himalayas.
 Scientists expect the Himalayas to continue rising for the next several million years.

-Many of the Himalayan mountains tower more than five miles above sea level, making the Himalayas the world’s tallest mountain chain.
+Many Himalayan mountains tower over five miles above sea level to create the world’s tallest mountain chain.
 Himalaya means “home of snow” because the tallest peaks of the Himalayas are always capped with snow.

 Resources